Learn how to build a commerce storefront from scratch with the commercetools AI plugin.

 In any Claude Code session:

-/plugin marketplace add commercetools/commercetools-skills
+/plugin marketplace add commercetools/commercetools-ai-plugins

 /plugin install commercetools@commercetools